sapiens/blog/_posts/2015-5-1-For-Paginate.md

 ---
 layout: post
-title: aaaa
+title: Benefits Of Using A DI Container

-category: Other Stuff
+category: Best Practices
 ---

 The good news about writing a trivial app is that you don't need many things.
 Only some basic coding skills and a 'get it done' attitude.
 Design patterns, SOLID code etc are not required.
 It's code and forget.
 Easy and practical.

  However, when dealing even with moderately complex apps things are different: there is advanced functionality required and changes are the norm.
 Suddenly, the way the app is designed and how the code is written matters.
 At that point, we care a lot about maintainability, which implies decoupled code.
 And decoupled code means that most objects will take one or more abstract dependencies.